Pierce Brosnan as James Bond, suave semi-rogue British government agent and “ornithologist”

 Hawaiian tourists can often be spotted by their louder, brighter Aloha shirts while true dwellers of the state opt for less busy prints.
 Bond’s shirt is about as subtle as an Aloha shirt can be, with a muted lighter blue floral pattern overlaid on a blue ground.

-Bond’s linen floral shirt is very typical of an Aloha shirt with its short and cuffed half sleeves, camp collar, and straight hem designed to be worn untucked.
+Bond’s linen floral shirt by Brioni is very typical of an Aloha shirt with its short and cuffed half sleeves, camp collar, and straight hem designed to be worn untucked.
 The rounded patch pocket over the left breast is subtly sewn in to avoid disrupting the pattern of the shirt.
 Each side seam runs down from under the armpit to a short vent at the bottom.
 There are two rear side pleats under the shoulder yoke on the back.

 Bond also keeps his lower half cool and comfortable in a pair of dark navy linen flat front trousers.
 When exiting his borrowed Fairlane convertible, he has the lowest button of his shirt undone, revealing a dark brown leather belt with a squared steel buckle.

 Bond matches his belt to his shoes, sporting a pair of dark brown suede chukka boots with dark soles.
 Church’s provided most of Bond’s footwear during the Brosnan era, so it’s possible that these are a pair like the Church’s Ryder III that Daniel Craig wore in Quantum of Solace, although Brosnan’s appear to have leather soles rather than the distinctive black Dainite® rubber grip soles.